There are many different opinions about MLM companies.

 Many people just starting with affiliate marketing but there are already successful marketers who are making a lot of money without recruiting or bothering friends and families.

-To be successful with Affiliate Marketing, one needs to have a website, chosen niche and traffic to the website (ideally a lot of organic traffic).
+To be successful with Affiliate Marketing, one needs to have a website, chosen niche, and traffic to the website (ideally a lot of organic traffic).

-He or she must educate the visitors, inform them about the product or service and eventually let them know where to purchase it.
+He or she must educate the visitors, inform them about the product or service, and eventually let them know where to purchase it.

 But the final decision is up to the visitor (the potential customer).

-In other words, the affiliate marketer (AM) does not chase people.
+In other words, the affiliate marketer does not chase people.

 It works quite the opposite.

-What is Multi-Level Marketing (MLM)
+What Is Multi-Level Marketing (MLM)?

 Multi-Level Marketing is a type of business where one product or similar types of products are being pushed through all the levels down to the potential buyers and at the same time, a new “business opportunity” is presented to the buyer.

-That is right everyone within the MLM is pushing the same product and at the same time tries to get more people within his or her team.
+Everyone within the MLM is pushing the same product and at the same time tries to get more people within his or her team.

 Some MLM requires you to have 3 legs, to maintain a certain rank, which makes it even more difficult to stay in the game.

 A lot of people consider MLM as a pyramid scheme.
 And I don’t blame them.

 Let’s take any MLM company, minus the product and you get an outright pyramid scheme.

-Pyramid schemes are in most of the countries illegal.
+Pyramid schemes are illegal in most countries

 But it is very difficult and many people don’t have the skills to push the product to the potential buyer, which is in many cases some relative or a friend.